carlalennon/portfolio-project-2-jumper/README.md

 With the final half of my bachelor's degree focussed on Adobe Flash as an animation tool, I probably shouldn't have been so surprised when learning about the HTML canvas object for the first time.
 The possibilities with the canvas are truly infinite, and I have had a very fun time imagining the possibilities for this game.
 The canvas element is declared in HTML and populated using Javascript.

+The HTML canvas was even designed with 2D animation in mind.
+I learned about 2D context for the canvas [here](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).
+From my research, the usual name for a variable to store context is ctx.

+The canvas also runs the clearRect method to wipe all old drawings off the canvas at each frame.

 ### Drawing on the Canvas

 The drawImage() function can take up to nine variables.
 It can slice the image you want to draw, and draw a slice on each frame.
 Once I wrapped my head around the co-ordinate system, it was easy to manipulate images using the function.

 Within Unity, the sprite slice function works the same way.
 I have some experience with this, and it made things a little easier to place into the function and have it render out correctly.

+I used the [W3 schools documentation](https://www.w3schools.com/graphics/tryit.asp?filename=trygame_default_gravity) to begin drawing images to the canvas.
+This can [also be used](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext) to set an alpha value, for example adding a background of crowd parallax in the future.
+The desynchronized method decouples the drawing of the canvas from the event loop, so a background could change at a different rate than a character for example.

+For explaining the drawing of sprite to the canvas, [this page](https://spicyyoghurt.com/tutorials/html5-javascript-game-development/setup-html5-canvas-game) was also extremely useful and explained everything clearly.

+Something I originally found hard to navigate was that the zero point of the x/y grid of the canvas is in the top left corner, as opposed to in the middle as I am used to working with.

+### Animation

+As with gameplay animation in the C# based Unity, the use of (+=) featured heavily in this project.

+For sprite slicing, I referenced [here](https://spicyyoghurt.com/tutorials/html5-javascript-game-development/images-and-sprite-animations).

+### Game Controllers

+I looked at some ideas for player controls [here](https://www.w3schools.com/graphics/game_controllers.asp).
+I looked at the [Unity documentation](https://docs.unity3d.com/ScriptReference/KeyCode.DownArrow.html) to relate the Javascript project to a format I already was familiar with.
+I also learned more about [key handling events here](https://www.tutorialspoint.com/detecting-arrow-key-presses-in-javascript#:~:text=onkeydown%20JavaScript%20event%20handler%20by%20passing%20arrow%20key%20unique%20codes.&text=When%20the%20script%20executed%2C%20it,an%20alert%20%E2%80%9Cdown%20key%E2%80%9D) and looked at the [W3 schools page](https://www.w3schools.com/jsref/event_onkeypress.asp) on onkeypress event.
+I also looked into general [keyboard events](https://www.javascripttutorial.net/javascript-dom/javascript-keyboard-events/).

+It's worth noting that the W3 schools tutorial on canvas games recommends the .keyCode method, but this is no longer suitable as it is deprecated.
+The more suitable method is .key.

+I went through a few iterations of player controls, including a switch statement.
+Eventually I settled on event listeners from both keyup and keydown.

+Eventually I would like to add WASD control.
+In my research, I also found out that the canvas can [support touch screen controls(https://www.w3schools.com/graphics/game_controllers.asp)], so that would be something to look into as well in order to make the game playable on mobile.

 ### Physics